 - Provides scientific and technical support to prepare for and respond to oil and chemical releases.

 - Determines damage to natural resources from these releases.

 - Protects and restores marine and coastal ecosystems, including coral reefs.

 - Works with communities to address critical local and regional coastal challenges.

-OR&R is comprised of three divisions: Emergency Response, Assessment and Restoration, and Marine Debris.
-Collectively, the Office of Response and Restoration provides comprehensive solutions to environmental hazards caused by oil, chemicals, and marine debris.
+OR&R is comprised of four divisions: Emergency Response, Assessment and Restoration, Marine Debris, and the Disaster Preparedness Program.
+Collectively, the Office of Response and Restoration provides comprehensive solutions to marine pollution.